MazeAis/jira-service-management-setup/README.md

 <h3>Part 7 - Working tickets end to end</h3>

 Tickets were submitted through the customer portal from a separate browser session, then worked from the agent view.
-The distinction between internal and public comments is the one worth stressing: the internal thread is where the technical detail lives, and the public thread is where the plain-language explanation goes.
 </p>
 <br />